When I was growing up, I hated washing dishes.

 At least I did.

-A few years later, a church commercial came on TV that showed a proud daughter telling her mom she cleaned the sink.
+A few years later, a Latter-day Saint church commercial came on TV that showed a proud daughter telling her mom she did the dishes.

 The mom replied, “Did you clean the sink?”